PUT-Motorsport/PUTM_EV_DASH_SOFTWARE_2022/README.md

 4. Driving parameters select
 5. Service mode

+Every parameter can be updated at all times, even if it's not displayed at the time/

 ### XML parser data

-Parser data will be stored in a xml file.
+Parser data is stored in a xml file.
 Every parameter will have a numerical prefix easily interpretable in the code, e.g. parameter="00:Speed", type="01:Update".
 The string after **:** will be disregarded by the parser and can be appended solely to improve human readability.
 To be included in the logs, a frame needs to have a logger attribute, which text will be timestamped and sent to logs.

 **A table with numerical prefixes for parts is appended to the repo as input.ods**

-An error frame will have a type, format and logger attribute; the payload is the error code.
+An error frame has a type, format and logger attribute; the payload is the error code.
-An update frame will have a type, parameter, format and logger attributes; the payload is the updated data.
+An update frame has a type, parameter, format and logger attributes; the payload is the updated data.

 ##### Example XML document